Help the Bees

 Don't cut bushes, trees and hedges in the spring when birds are nesting.

 Provide a home

-Provide homes for wildlife in your garden.
-Maybe a solitary bee box, a bumble bee house, bird boxes, bat boxes etc. Or simply a pile of old twigs, leaves and logs to make a habitat pile.
+If you don't feel ready for a hive of honeybees, maybe you could provide homes for wildlife in your garden?
+A solitary bee box, a bumble bee house, bird boxes, bat boxes etc. Or simply a pile of old twigs, leaves and logs to make a habitat pile.
 Be a bit messy with your gardening; don't clear up too much debris, then all sorts of creatures can take up residence.